nicholaswmin/fsm/README.md

       the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

       *"automaton"* is an academic term from [automata theory][automata] meaning *"automatic machine"*, plural: *"automata"*.
-Formal terminology is intentionally avoided in this documentation.
+      Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.

 [^3]: Javascript does not support *multiple inheritance*.
       This is usually for the better since it tends to create inflexibly